-Disclaimer: This post contains Amazon affiliate links.
-Sudachi Recipes earn a small percentage from qualifying purchases at no extra cost to you.
+Disclaimer: This post may contain Amazon affiliate links.
+Sudachi earns a small percentage from qualifying purchases at no extra cost to you.
 See disclaimer for more info.

 What is Mitarashi Dango?

 Dango is a type of sweet rice dumpling made from glutinous rice flour.
-Just like many Japanese desserts and snacks, they aren't overly sweet but their main attraction is their addictive chewy texture.
+Just like many Japanese desserts and snacks, they aren’t overly sweet, but their main attraction is their addictive chewy texture.

 Mitarashi dango (みたらし団子) is famous for its sweet and glossy soy-based sauce (mitarashi tare) and is usually served on a bamboo skewer of 3, 4 or 5 dumplings.
-The dango are often lightly charred over coals, and are available in supermarkets and at food stalls across the country all year around.
+The dango are often lightly charred over coals and are available in supermarkets and at food stalls across the country all year around.

 History and Origin